 In any given year, between 8,000 and 10,000 cases are added to the Supreme Court docket.
 But it would be impossible to address them all.
 That’s why a very small percentage of those requests – usually just 75 to 85 cases, or about 1% — are accepted.

 Next: It’s obvious that Supreme Court justices are smart.

 7. Supreme Court justices are some of the smartest people around

-If you were to serve on the Supreme Court today, it’s likely that you graduated from an Ivy League college.
-Of the 9 current Supreme Court justices, four graduated from Harvard University, three came from Yale University, and one graduated from Columbia University.
+If you served on the Supreme Court today, it’s likely you graduated from an Ivy League college.
+Of the nine current Supreme Court justices, four graduated from Harvard University, three from Yale University, and one from Columbia University.